-Snap-on recorded costs of \$16.5 million for exit and disposal activities in 2012 as compared to \$12.2 million of such costs in 2011.
+Snap-on recorded costs for exit and disposal activities of \$6.4 million and \$16.5 million in 2013 and 2012, respectively.
 See Note 7 to the Consolidated Financial Statements for information on Snap-on's exit and disposal activities.